Kho Gaye Hum Kahan: Plot

 Neil confronts Lala after he sees her post a picture of her kissing another man.
-She states that she only spent time with him because she was bored and never considered their relationship to be real.
-Later, she files a complaint against Neil, who is fired from his job as a trainer.
+She reveals that she only spent time with him because she was bored and never considered their relationship to be real.
+Later, Lala files a complaint against Neil, who is fired from his job as a trainer.
 Afterwards, he angrily hacks into her Instagram account and makes several posts, exposing her as a fake.

 Simran sees messages from a Tinder date on Imaad's phone and realizes he is still hooking up with other women.
 He insists that it does not mean anything, but she ends their relationship and tells him to leave.
 Meanwhile, Ahana drunkenly confronts Rohan at his birthday party, exposing their hookup in front of Tanya.
 After she leaves the party, Rohan insults Ahana, but Imaad arrives and tries to fight him.
 As Rohan is about to strike Imaad, Neil arrives and punches Rohan.
 Imaad and Neil reconcile and leave with Ahana, who realises that Rohan is not something she must base her self-worth on.
 Neil publicly apologizes to Lala after seeing she is being harassed online.

 At a comedy show, Imaad tearfully shares that he was sexually abused as a child by his father's business partner.
 He admits that the abuse led to his issues with intimacy, but now he wants to take control of his life.
 His show receives a standing ovation, and Ahana and Neil, who are in the audience, comfort him as he cries backstage.

 All three friends start taking their lives seriously and depending less on social media.
 They all eventually open the gym together, much to the joy of their parents.
-Imaad later reapproaches Simran at the opening of her art gallery, causing her to smile, indicating that they will reconcile.
+Imaad later re-approaches Simran at the opening of her art gallery, causing her to smile, indicating that they will reconcile.